cliffordlab/cliffordlab.github.io/ethics.md

 permalink: /ethics
 ---

+My leadership and mentorship philosophy can be found [here](https://gdclifford.info/ethos.html).

 If you are in a class I am teaching or working with me, here is a description of the standards by which I try to work (over and above those required by my employer, host institutions and professional bodies